shadman-zoha/Object-detection/README.md

 ##  B. ABSTRACT

+Humans can detect and identify objects present in an image.
+The human visual system is fast and accurate and can also perform complex tasks like identifying multiple objects and detect obstacles with little conscious thought.
+The availability of large sets of data, faster GPUs, and better algorithms, we can now easily train computers to detect and classify multiple objects within an image with high accuracy.
+We need to understand terms such as object detection, object localization, loss function for object detection and localization.
 Object detection is the method of detecting real-world object instances in still images or videos, such as a vehicle, bike, TV, flowers, and people.
 It helps us to recognize, localize, and detect different objects within an image, allowing us to have a greater understanding of the image as a whole.
 It is widely used in image retrieval, protection, surveillance, and a variety of other applications.
+Image classification involves activities such as predicting the class of one object in an image.
+Object localization is refers to identifying the location of one or more objects in an image and drawing an abounding box around their extent.
+Object detection does the work of combines these two tasks and localizes and classifies one or more objects in an image.
+Traditional object detection methods are built on handcrafted features and shallow trainable architectures.
+Their performance easily stagnates by constructing complex ensembles which combine multiple low-level image features with high-level context from object detectors and scene classifiers.
+With the rapid development in deep learning, more powerful tools, which are able to learn semantic, high-level, deeper features, are introduced to address the problems existing in traditional architectures.
 Object detection can be accomplished in a variety of ways:
 - Detection of Objects Using Features
 - Object Detection SVM Classifications with HOG Features by Viola Jones
 - Object Detection Using Deep Learning